matloff/TidyverseSkeptic/README.md

 more cluttered), so let's call it a tie.
 But is it certainly not the case that the Tidy version is *easier to learn*.

+## Case study:  tapply() (III)

-Of course, one can find instances in which each approach, base-R and Tidy, is simpler to use.
+Of course, one can find instances in which each approach, base-R and Tidy, is simpler to use than the other.
 Indeed, I have strongly advocated that noncoder R learners should pick up some of both.
 (Much more on this point below.)
-But I think it's repeating how simple it is for R learners to solve many basic problems.
+But I think it's worth repeating how simple it is for R learners to solve many basic problems using **tapply()**.

 Consider this example that I like to use to motivate linear regression models.
 We wish to predict human weight from height, and to show